JoKeyser/Theil-Sen-Matlab/README.md

 The implementation in [TheilSen.m](TheilSen.m) is exact but naïve:
 It generates the set of all pairs of the _n_ input samples, resulting in an overall complexity of _O(n²)_ in speed and space.
 The resulting slope and offset are the median slope and offset of the lines defined by all data point pairs.
 (Note that alternative implementations of the algorithm have lower complexity, and are thus much faster for large amounts of input samples.)

 ### No toolbox required

 This code is based on [Theil-Sen Robust Linear Regression](https://mathworks.com/matlabcentral/fileexchange/48294-theil-sen-robust-linear-regression), version 1.2.0.0, by Zachary Danziger.
 A key modification is to use `median(X, 'omitnan')` instead of `nanmedian(X)` to avoid dependency on the (commercially licensed) [Statistics Toolbox](https://mathworks.com/products/statistics.html).
+(Note that there are several other implementations on Mathworks's [File Exchange](https://mathworks.com/matlabcentral/fileexchange).
+Unfortunately, most were found to depend on the Statistics Toolbox, [except one](https://mathworks.com/matlabcentral/fileexchange/43135-regression-utilities), which was judged to be slower and less versatile.)

 See the [changelog](#changelog) below for further modifications.

-(Note that there are several other implementations on Mathworks's [File Exchange](https://mathworks.com/matlabcentral/fileexchange).
-Unfortunately most were found to depend on the Statistics Toolbox, [except one](https://mathworks.com/matlabcentral/fileexchange/43135-regression-utilities), which was judged to be slower and less versatile.)

 ## Installation